bgbg/gorelik.net/_posts/2020/2020-03-18-an-interesting-solution-to-data-giraffes.md

 Dealing with data giraffes is hard, especially when dealing with bar charts.
 Today I saw one interesting approach to this problem

 Katherine S. Rowell is a co-funder of a Boston firm that specializes in data visualization.
-In December, she published a[ post dedicated to one of the most popular but also most abused graph types, the bar charts](http://ksrowell.com/blog-visualizing-data/2019/12/18/bar-humbug/).
+In December, she published a[post dedicated to one of the most popular but also most abused graph types, the bar charts](http://ksrowell.com/blog-visualizing-data/2019/12/18/bar-humbug/).
 One of the examples in her post demonstrates a nice treatment of data giraffes

 ![]({{ site.baseurl }}/assets/img/2020/03/null-9.png)*[<http://ksrowell.com/blog-visualizing-data/2019/12/18/bar-humbug/>](http://ksrowell.com/blog-visualizing-data/2019/12/18/bar-humbug/)*